Chain-viyu/JIST-Psychophysical-Comparison-of-Distance-Measures-for-Evaluating-Color-Constancy-Algorithms/README.md

 ## 🚀 Usage

 ### 1. Image Preprocessing
-Use `Main_Preprocessing.m` (inside the `PreProcessing` folder) to generate the image datasets required for subjective experiments.
+Use `Main_Preprocessing.m` (inside the `PreProcessing` folder) to generate the image datasets (based on the ColorChecker RECommended dataset) required for subjective experiments.
 This script processes raw images by applying specific illuminant corrections and color space transformations.

 **Workflow:**
-* **Input:** Loads raw images (without MCC) and illuminant data (GT or Algorithm estimates).
+* **Input:** Loads raw images from the ColorChecker RECommended dataset (without MCC) and illuminant RGB data (GT or Algorithm estimates).
 * **Processing Steps:**
     1.  **White Balance Correction:** Normalizes R and B channels relative to G based on the illuminant vector.
     2.  **Color Space Transformation:** Converts images to target spaces (e.g., RGB, XYZ, LMS).